PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 In order to better take advantage of classloading isolation, Paper plugins do **not** use the ``dependencies`` field to determine load order.
 This was done for a variety of reasons, mostly to allow better control and allow plugins to properly share classloaders.

-See information on [declaring dependencies](#dependency-declaration) for more information on how to declare the load order of your plugin.
+See [declaring dependencies](#dependency-declaration) for more information on how to declare the load order of your plugin.

 ### Cyclic Plugin Loading

 Cyclic loading describes the phenomena when a plugin loading causes a loop which eventually will cycle back to the original plugin.
-Unlike Spigot plugins, Paper plugins will not attempt to resolve cyclic loading issues.
+Unlike Bukkit plugins, Paper plugins will not attempt to resolve cyclic loading issues.

 ![](./assets/cyclic-loading.png)